Select a specific section to view, or browse through the questions below.

 How are the CDIF and SIF data reported?

-submit County/District Information Form (CDIF) and School Information Form (SIF) data.
+Local Educational Agencies (LEAs) use the CBEDS-ORA, a Web-based application, to submit County/District Information Form (CDIF) and School Information Form (SIF) data.

-If your LEA chooses to key enter the data, we suggest that you print blank CDIF and SIF forms so that district and school staff may gather the required information prior to Information Day (October 3, 2012).
+If your LEA chooses to key enter the data, we suggest that you print blank CDIF and SIF forms so that district and school staff may gather the required information prior to Information Day (October 2, 2013).

-CBEDS Coordinators will use a Web browser to navigate to the CBEDS-ORA where they will enter a unique user name and password to logon and report SIF/CDIF data.
-The ORA contains formatted data entry screens, the ability to import and export data, built-in edit checks, and the ability to print school and district forms and reports.
+CBEDS Coordinators use a Web browser to navigate to the CBEDS-ORA where they will enter a unique user name and password to log on and report School Information Form (SIF) and County-District Information Form (CDIF) data.
+The Online Reporting Application (ORA) contains formatted data entry screens, the ability to import and export data, built-in edit checks, and the capability to print school and district forms and reports.

 I am a new CBEDS coordinator.
 Where can I get training on CBEDS?

 CBEDS training is available on the CDE CBEDS [http://www.cde.ca.gov/ds/dc/cb/index.asp] Web page under the “Training” heading.
 The training includes a general overview of CBEDS and instructions on submitting SIF and CDIF data to the CDE.
 The training is provided in Microsoft PowerPoint format with voice-over narration, and it lasts approximately one hour.

 How do I obtain a copy of the 2013 CBEDS Administrative Manual?